TheRoddyWMS/Roddy/CHANGELIST.md

 # Changelist

+* 3.5.7

+  - Refactorings and few more tests

 * 3.5.6

   - Bugfix: Delete submitted but suspended jobs upon exception in plugin
-  - Updatet Travis CI config to use Java and Groovy version via SDKMAN!
+  - Updated Travis CI config to use Java and Groovy version via SDKMAN!

 * 3.5.5